SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Nodes/DelimitedChunker.md

 The **`DelimitedChunker`** node splits a string on a delimiter and returns either the first N or last N chunks, rejoined with the same delimiter.
 It functions like `head` and `tail` for delimited content.
-This is useful for trimming long delimited data — for example, keeping only the most recent entries from a newline-separated log, or taking the first few sections of a `---`-separated document.
+This is useful for trimming long delimited data, for example keeping only the most recent entries from a newline-separated log, or taking the first few sections of a `---`-separated document.

 -----